 Your laptop may have several fans inside, which help the cooling process.
 The CPU has its own fan because it will likely generate a lot of heat.
 If your laptop has a dedicated GPU, it may include an extra fan.

-Generally speaking, the CPU fan is the most important one and what people typically refer to as the laptop fan.
+Generally speaking, the CPU fan is the most important, typically called the laptop fan.

 The CPU generates quite a lot of heat while it’s working, which makes your laptop feel warm sometimes.